Revenue Enablement, Analytics &

-Despite billions of dollars spent every year on training, CRM and all manner of other sales-improvement technologies, organisations are still just as frustrated by under-whelming sales performance as they were half a century ago.
-Actually, they're more frustrated.
+In the decade preceding COVID-19, organisations around the world invested countless billions of dollars every year on training, CRM and all manner of other sales-improvement technologies and methods.
 Between 2006 and 2017, $US210 billion and $US260 billion respectively were spent on CRM systems and sales training, and at least that combined amount again on a combination of Marketing Automation, sales and marketing analytics, recruitment and revenue-related consulting.
-In the last 13 years, something approaching $US680 billion has been invested by companies around the world in repeated attempts at improving their revenue and margin performance.
+In the last 15 years, something approaching $US1 trillion has been invested by companies around the world in repeated attempts at improving their revenue and margin performance.

-Most of that money might as well have been flushed down the toilet.
-Over that same 13 year period, revenue conversion - the effectiveness of pipeline or funnel conversion, declined by 48%.
-From 3.7% in 2006 to 1.9% in 2017 - a 6.2% year-on-year reduction, which is staggering compared against the 17% and 8% compound annual increases for CRM and training respectively.
+Most of that money had disappeared down the toilet long before COVID-19 came along.
+Over that same period, revenue conversion - the effectiveness of pipeline or funnel conversion, declined by 48%.
+From 3.7% in 2006 to 1.9% in 2019 - a 6.2% year-on-year reduction, which is staggering compared against the 17% and 8% compound annual increases for CRM and training respectively.
 While the CRM and sales training industries expanded by factors of seven times and three times respectively, the very problem they were and are supposed to be addressing got worse, not better.

-While external risks such as environmental degradation, cyber-attacks and political instability are relatively well understood, the risks to corporate revenue streams are nowhere near as well understood nor adequately measured or managed.
-In a world where the margins for error are thinner than ever, marketing and sales decisions still rely more on "experience", semi-educated guesswork and gut-instinct.
-And in spite of access to more data and advanced analytical tools than at any time in history, analysis and understanding of revenue risks or the true cause-and-effect relationships between tactical interventions and customer reactions remains almost non-existent, still largely driven by subjective interpretations of what customers appeared to do rather than objective data-informed analysis of what they actually did do, when they did it – and more importantly, why.
+Marketing and selling won't be any different.
+While most external risks such as environmental degradation, cyber-attacks and political instability have been pretty well researched for some time, the risks to corporate revenues remain nowhere near as well understood or adequately measured or managed.
+Many say that the disaster we now have on our hands courtesy of COVID-19 could not have been imagined much less predicted, but even that's not true.
+The signals have been blinking red for some time, from the increasingly woeful marketing and sales benchmarks to Bill Gates now famous speech to TED in March 2015.
+Marketing and sales organizations have employed more and more technology, but still relied on "experience", semi-educated guesswork and gut-instinct for decisions on how and where that technology was deployed.
+And serially ignored signal after signal that the system was in danger.
+In spite of access to more data and advanced analytical tools than at any time in history, analysis and understanding of revenue risks or the true cause-and-effect relationships between tactical interventions and customer reactions remained almost non-existent, still largely driven by subjective interpretations of what customers and clients appeared to do rather than objective data-informed analysis of what they actually did do, when they did it – and more importantly, why.